anlunjiang/gcp_associate/notes.md

 Attach policy to google resource or a project / all child resources and project will inherit that policy
 assign policies to folders? (nuance to check)

-## 3 main types of roles
-* Primitive: Historical GCP roles, Avoid as can include wide range of permissions across all GCP services (Owner, Editor, Viewer) should be predefined ones like storageViewer
-* Predefined: Like AD Groups, finer access control than primitive roles
-* Custom:

 # Cloud IAM Qwiklab